-Accessibility tools, which allow people with disabilities to use devices and the web smoothly in UX, have gained importance and, in some parts of the word, are a governmental requirement.
-According to the World Health Organization, about 15% of the world’s population has some form of disability, which indicates they form a significant segment whose needs must be addressed.
+Accessibility tools allow people with disabilities to use devices and the web smoothly.
+These tools have gained much prominence and are a regulatory requirement in some parts of the world.
+According to the World Health Organization (WHO), about 15% of the world's population has some form of disability, indicating the necessity.

-While still a relatively untapped market, technology leaders such as Microsoft and Apple now pay more attention to accessibility, and it could soon become a competitive advantage.
-UX teams must consider inclusive design principles and adhere to web content accessibility guidelines (WCAG 2.2 — AChecker) to deliver the best experience to this under-represented segment.
+While still a relatively untapped market, technology leaders such as Microsoft and Apple now pay moreattention to accessibility, and it could soon become a competitive advantage.
+UX teams must consider inclusive design principles and adhere to web content accessibility guidelines (WCAG 2.2) to deliver the best experiences to this underrepresented segment.

-A U.S. semiconductor manufacturing client of Infosys achieved 70% site coverage and 10% cost savings by automating ADA validation.
+A U.S. semiconductor manufacturing client achieved 70% site coverage and 10% cost savings by automating ADA validation.

-Infosys Data Privacy Suite (iEDPS) was leveraged to build a Secure Data Exchange data protection service across one of the largest U.S. banks.
-This created a boundary-less organization for its partners, employees and customers on a global level and improved its data sanitization productivity efforts by 40% across multiple data sources and more than 1500 applications.
+A large U.S. bank used Infosys Enterprise Data Privacy Suite (iEDPS) to build a secure data exchange data protection service.
+This created a boundaryless organization for its partners, employees, and customers.
+The bank also improved its data sanitization productivity efforts by 40% across multiple data sources and more than 1,500 applications.

-iEDPS was adopted by an auto major in the U.S. and, through intelligent discovery reporting of sensitive data across 130+ databases and 98 applications, they became CCPA compliant and saved up to $7500 per data breach.
+An auto major in the U.S. used iEDPS for intelligent discovery reporting of sensitive data across 130+ databases and 98 applications.
+The company became CCPA compliant and saved up to $7,500 per data breach.